epapatzikou/nexta/trunk/TLite/ReadMe.txt

 To Do List.
-1. ask about the appximate world coordiate width of the image
-2. unlock image moving mode
 3. add single node

+how to

-1. Add node, link and vehicle list, link information editing
+1. Add node and vehicle list, link information editing
 2. Provide timetabling statistics
 3. Estimation and prediction view